monapasan/bachelor-thesis/notes/Implementation/Dataset.md

 	* taking into account that we don't want to have two identical samples we have to make sure that we don't have identical non-zero digits in a sample with same zero digits.
 		* or better to not have any identical sample at all
 	* To achieve that we can build 15000 identical unordered 4-tuples from non-zero digit dataset.
-	* Good news are that having 49556 samples in our non-zero digit dataset gives us a huge number of combinations of size 4 (it's about 2.5E+17).
+	* Good news are that from 49556 samples in our non-zero digit dataset we can extract a huge number of combinations of size 4 (it's about 2.5E+17).
+		* Counting combinations: from 49556 samples we want to build combinations of size 4:
+		* using the formula: `n_C_r = n! / r! (n - r)!` n_C_r = 49556! / 4!
+(49556 - 4)! ~=2.5E+17
-	* we can build 15000 combination of size 4 from non-digits dataset
+	* we can build at least 15000 combinations of 4-tuples from non-zero digits dataset (noise dataset), which is leading to non identical samples.
-	* and use these combinations.
+3. We concat the combinations from step 2 with zero digit from step 1.
+4. Indexes of resulted array will be explained below.

 ##### Building second class
 To generate 15000 samples for the second class where one sample should contain two zero digits in a sample:
-1.  we need to have 15000 zero digit pair.
+1.  we need to have 15000 zero digit tuples.
-	* They shouldn't be identical as to prevent duplicates in the dataset we can use different  non-zero digits.
-	* but to completely prevent that model can learn any dependencies between digits it's desired to not use the same pair of zero digits in dataset.
+	* In order to prevent that model can learn any dependencies between digits it's would be great to not use the same pair of zero digits in dataset more than one time.
-	* And since number of combinations is equal to 14.815.846 we can easily achieve 15000 non duplicated zero digit pairs.
+	* Since number of combinations of size 2 from 5444 samples is equal to 14.815.846 we can easily gather 15000 non duplicated zero digit pairs.
 		* Counting combinations: from 5444 sample we want to build combinations of size 2:
 		* using the formula: `n_C_r = n! / r! (n - r)!` n_C_r = 5444! / 2!
 (5444 - 2)! = 5443 * 5444 / 2 = 14.815.846
-	* building the array of combinations and sampling from it, will give us 15000 non-duplicated zero digit pairs.
+	* building the these  combinations, will give us 15000 non-duplicated zero digit pairs.
-2. We also need 15000 unordered triples non-zero digits
+2. We also need to have 15000 unordered triples of non-zero digits
 	* As we have 49556 in our non-zero digit dataset, and 15000 x 3 = 45000 which less than 49556
 	* To build the amount of triples it should be enough:
 		* To randomly rearrange digits in the non-zero digit dataset
 		* and just take sequentially three digit at a time based on a new order of non-zero digit dataset.
+3. We concat the combinations from step 2 with zero digits from step 1.
+4. Indexes of resulted array will be explained below.